G33KatWork/35c3ctf_nokia/README.md

 35C3 Nokia phone challenge
 ==========================

-This repository contains all the source code, infrastructure code and exploits for the 35C3 challenges called `newphonewhodis` and `identitytheft`
+This repository contains all the source code, infrastructure code and exploits for the 35C3 challenges called `newphonewhodis` and `identitytheft`.
+It's the code [behind the stuff I'm showing in this tweet](https://twitter.com/G33KatWork/status/1078580869844140032).

 This includes: